-You may know that studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of "being," such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
-As a matter of fact, you find in some of those contemplative practices a helpful path to regain inner calm.
+Has it ever occurred to you that the fact that "everyone lives like this" may not necessarily make it ideal?
+Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.